learn-co-curriculum/react-container-components/README.md

 is just one way in which we can write and structure React applications.
 New additions to the language, such as [React hooks], solve some of the challenges that were helped by creating separate components to handle logic and presentation.
-The originator of the container design pattern, Dan Abrimov (part of the React dev team), has added a note to his original post on container components regarding this.
+The originator of the container design pattern, Dan Abramov (part of the React dev team), has added a note to his original post on container components regarding this.

 While container components have been de-emphasized, they are still a useful tool